SUMMER SAVINGS

 An end-of-year general business checklist.

-Using your financial statements, customer feedback, and input from your team, assess your goals from the previous year and determine whether or not you accomplished them.
-Did you achieve what you set out to do?
-Or did you find yourself taking an unexpected path to a different kind of success?
+Using financial statements, customer feedback, and team input, evaluate last year’s goals.
+Did you achieve them, or did you take an unexpected path to a different kind of success?

 Feel confident from day one